juano2310/SuperCANBus/docs/SERIAL_NUMBER_MANAGEMENT.md

 ## Complete Example

 See the following examples for full implementations:
-- `CANMqttBrokerWithSerial.ino` - Broker with client management
+- `BrokerWithSerial.ino` - Broker with client management
-- `CANMqttClientWithSerial.ino` - Client with serial number
+- `ClientWithSerial.ino` - Client with serial number

 ---